Weekly Fellow Conference:

-Weekly conferences include include journal club and manuscript reviews, clinical intake rounds, reviews of evidence-based medicine and board review sessions.
-Each week we discuss the clinical research agenda of the unit including the research activities and updates of the fellows.
-The latter are in both formal and informal manner.
+Our teaching program is dedicated to producing the finest academically trained neonatal clinicians through a combination of rigorous clinical rotations, didactic and interactive learning.
+One of our differentiating methods are half and full day protected learning each Wednesday provided for all our fellows.
+These weekly conferences include journal club and manuscript reviews, clinical intake rounds, reviews of evidence-based medicine, board review sessions, and bedside teaching.
+Each week, we discuss the clinical research agenda of the unit including the research activities and updates of the fellows.
+The latter are performed in both a formal and informal manner.

-- Perinatal conference is a multidisciplinary meeting held in collaboration with the fetal diagnostic center.
+8. Perinatal conference is a multidisciplinary meeting held in collaboration with the fetal diagnostic center.
 This allows the team to review all current high-risk pregnancies and discuss possible management strategies.
 Fellows are active participants in these rounds.